andyroberts/YajqTwitter/README.markdown

 See twitter_test.html for sample use and styling.

+## Options

+* linkify: true (converts URLs, twitter screen names and hashtags into hyperlinks)
+* maxNumberOfPosts: 5 (specifies upper limit of posts to display)

 ## Roadmap

-1. Convert @names, #hashtags and hyperlinks in tweets into links in their own right.

-2. Use setInterval to check with Twitter for new tweets.
+1. Use setInterval to check with Twitter for new tweets.

 ## Author